Norway (Svalbard Archipelago)

 The Crop Trust hope that more institutions around the world will recognise the importance of this global back up and deposit seeds for safekeeping into the vault.
 “Continue to acknowledge the link between crop diversity conserved in gene banks and the food that’s on our tables and begin to invest in securing this foundation, forever.”
 Donating US$50 can ensure the conservation of one variety of maize for an entire year.

-As of October 2016, over 880, 800 accessions of our most important food crops were stored deep within the permafrost.
-The next deposit will take place in February 2017.
+As of February 2017, over 930,821 accessions of our most important food crops were stored deep within the permafrost.

 Chris Moss has been writing on travel, tech, sex, food, art and books for nearly two decades.
 He co-founded street paper Hecho en Buenos Aires, writes regularly for the Guardian and Telegraph newspapers, and is now writing a thriller set in Andalusia.